Tay Yong Kwang

 Tay Yong Kwang is a Singaporean judge of the Supreme Court.
 He was first appointed Judicial Commissioner in 1997, appointed Judge in 2003, and appointed Judge of Appeal in 2016.
 He was noted for being the presiding judge in several notable cases (especially murder) that shocked the nation and made headlines in Singapore.
+He was most recently re-appointed for a further two year term on the Court of Appeal from 3 September 2024.

 Notable cases

 Public Prosecutor v Zhou Jian Guang and Another

-In April 2000, as Judicial Commissioner, Tay Yong Kwang became the presiding judge of the kidnapping trial of Zhou Jian Guang and Shi Song Jing, the two illegal immigrants from China who were involved in the kidnapping a 14-year-old girl for ransom.
+In April 2000, as Judicial Commissioner, Tay became the presiding judge of the kidnapping trial of Zhou Jianguang and Shi Songjing, two Chinese illegal immigrants who were involved in the kidnapping a 14-year-old girl for ransom.
 Zhou, Shi and the mastermind Vincent Lee Chuan Leong committed the crime on 9 September 1999 when they abducted the teenager while she was on her way home at Bukit Timah, and she was confined for three days before her father paid a ransom of $330,000, allowing her to be released sixty hours after her abduction.
 All three kidnappers were arrested within a few days after the girl's release.

 Tay, in his judgement, found that the death penalty was inappropriate given that the kidnappers did not harm the girl and treated her well during her confinement, save for the trauma she suffered and the verbal threat they made on her safety and life.
-He decided to sentence both Zhou and Shi to life imprisonment.
-He also did not impose caning on the two Chinese men, having noted that the mastermind Lee also did not receive caning when he himself was similarly sentenced to life in prison by another judge Chan Seng Onn in a separate trial session.
+He decided to sentence both Zhou and Shi to life imprisonment and did not impose caning on the two Chinese men, having noted that the mastermind Lee also did not receive caning when he himself was similarly sentenced to life in prison by another judge in a separate trial session.

 SIA embezzlement scandal

 Between 9 February 1987 to 18 January 2000, over a period of 13 years, Singapore Airlines cabin crew supervisor Teo Cheng Kiat misappropriated an approximate sum of S$35 million from his company.
 Teo joined Singapore Airlines as a clerk in May 1975 and was promoted to cabin crew supervisor in 1988.
 It was his job at that time to oversee the allowance payments to the cabin crew.
 Teo siphoned money off the payments and transferred them to his bank accounts while doctoring records of the cabin members on the flights, using names of those who did not fly on the various flights to conceal his criminal activities.
 He also manipulated his wife and younger sister to allow him to gain control of their bank accounts and transfer the money he embezzled to their bank accounts.
 It was due to an internal audit error that led to the arrest of a 47-year-old Teo on 19 January 2000.
-On 30 June 2000, High Court judicial commissioner Tay Yong Kwang found Teo guilty of ten charges of criminal breach of trust and sentenced him to 24 years in prison.
+On 30 June 2000, Tay found Teo guilty of ten charges of criminal breach of trust and sentenced him to 24 years in prison.